-Crispy Chicken Under a Brick is chicken seared and pressed on the grill under a heavy weight, creating chicken that is crunchy on the outside with tender juices inside.
+Crispy Chicken Under a Brick is a whole chicken, seared and pressed on the grill, making it super crunchy on the outside with tender, juicy meat on the inside.

 My friends laugh when they hear that this dish is called Crispy Chicken Under A Brick.
 How quickly the laughter stops when they dive in to gobble up this incredibly crispy and juicy chicken.
 The crisp comes from the chicken being seared on the grill under a weight, while the even cooking keeps the juices inside.
 At my house, we call this Chicken Under a Skillet, because I use a cast-iron skillet instead of a brick as the weight.
 Works perfectly!